-Three area squads that play America's pastime under rules of the 19th century are scheduled to appear in Nokomis on Saturday, September 9.
+Three area squads that play America's pastime under rules of the 19th century appeared in Nokomis on Saturday, September 9.

-The Vandalia Old Capitals, St. Louis Browns and Alton Giants are slated to be in Nokomis, beginning at 11 a.m. on Sept.
-9 to play exhibition games of base ball.
+The Vandalia Old Capitals, St. Louis Browns and Alton Giant were part of a three-game exhibition of base ball.
 Yes, the sport as it was known in the 1800s was two words - base and ball.

-A great opportunity awaits those who want to see something different.
-The teams are expected to play on the Memorial Park grounds, specifically in the open field between the South Diamond and the boys' high school baseball diamond.
+The teams played on the Memorial Park grounds, specifically in the open field between the South Diamond and the boys' high school baseball diamond.

-According to Vandalia coach Steve Hawkins, current baseball fans will see some similarities but also a number of differences in the rules these teams use, compared to today's rules.
+There were some similarities between today's rules and the rules used at the exhibition, but there are also a number of differences in the rules these teams use.
 Just a few of the differences include that a ball caught on one bounce is an out; the initial spot where the batted ball lands determine if it is fair or foul (not where it passes first/third base); a player can be tagged out if he/she overruns first base on a batted ball; and a player rings a bell at home plate after scoring a run.
-Hawkins said there will be information distributed on site that details the 1860s-era rules the teams use.

 A perfect day of weather provided the backdrop for the teams to compete and show the area what these games are about.
 Vandalia was near the end of its 27-game season while the other teams also have sizeable schedules each year.

 A big thanks to all of the players who made the trek.
 We hope to have them back again soon!